t: 0116 241 8331 e: email@example.com

 All of our courses are accredited by us, the Association for Psychological Therapies (APT).
 This is given weight by:

 By successfuly completing APT's online training (and exam) you will receive APT's Accreditation, Level 2.
 For further information about accreditation click here.

 It is your professional qualification that entitles you to see clients/patients and part of your professional responsibility is to keep up to date with relevant interventions such as DBT, CBT, Solution-Focused Therapy, Motivational Interviewing, etc. and that is where the APT modules come in.

-This varies from person-to-person, depending on how much you want to get out of the course.
-For example, it has taken some people who are already familiar with CBT only 3-4 hours to complete the CBT Essentials course, whilst others have taken four or five times as long, re-watching videos and going back over material until they are sure they understand it.
+Most of our online courses are based on the corresponding live 3-day version, which gives 18 hours CPD*.
+With regards to how long it will take you to complete the online course, this varies from person-to-person, depending on how much you want to get out of it.
+For example, it has taken some people who are already familiar with CBT only 3-4 hours to complete the CBT Essentials course, whilst others have taken four or five times as long, re-watching videos, going back over material or discussing it with colleagues until they are sure they understand it.

 Yes, once you have completed the course you can print off a certificate to verify your success.
 If you would prefer a hard-copy certificate, this can be posted to you for a charge of £10 (to cover postage and administration); contact us to order.
 See also 'Do I gain any type of accreditation?' above.